Configuring Custom Watch Folder Permissions Policies in the GUI

 The following actions create, delete, and view Watch and Watch Folder services.
 These

-actions do not require that you specify a value for "resources"
+actions do not require that you specify a value for "resources".
+Users

 without these permissions must create Watch Folders that use existing Watch and Watch Folder